 - a family doctor or nurse practitioner

-- provincial medical coverage (BC MSP) in order to see and MD/NP and for lab tests to monitor safety and effectiveness
+- provincial medical coverage (e.g. BC MSP) in order to see and MD/NP and for lab tests to monitor safety and effectiveness

-- a Canadian credit card, bank account, or Bitcoin (depending on supplier chosen)
+- a Canadian credit card or Bitcoin (depending on supplier chosen)

 - a valid passport

-- a way to get to Point Roberts, WA, USA (a driver’s license or a friend with a license/passport/car) (public transit instructions added here!)
+- transportation to a USA-border parcel service, such as a car and driver’s license or a friend with a license/passport/car. (public transit instructions for Point Roberts, WA, added here!)

 - no criminal record that would prevent entry to the USA